BIRCWH Application FAQ

 When does the award begin?

-Generally, new scholar appointments will have start dates of July 1 and January 1.
+Generally, new scholar appointments will have start dates of July 1, October 1, January 1 or April 1.
 If a Scholar is unable to begin his/her appointment on one of these dates, they should meet with Drs.
 Langenberg and Merchenthaler to determine if special arrangements can be made.

 What is the duration of support?

 Scholars are initially appointed for two consecutive 12-month appointments, renewable in annual increments.
-At the end of the two-year term, Scholars may request a one-year extension.
+At the end of the two-year term, Scholars may request an extension prior to the end of the second year of their appointment.
 Multiple extensions may be granted but most Scholars "graduate" from the BIRCWH program within three years.
 Renewal is contingent upon satisfactory progress as reported to the BIRCWH Internal Advisory Committee and to the NIH in the annual progress report of the Program.

 What does the award provide?